 What did you guys in the front row just get?
 (Reponses) Why did you get that?
 (Responses) Everybody else in the room, why did you NOT get a dollar?
 (Not sitting in a front row.)
 So these guys are special because of where they are, and everybody else is not special because they’re not there, too?

 I’ll bet some of you have heard of a lodge contingent only NOAC flap.
-Only the members of the contingent c get that patch.
+Only the members of the contingent can get that patch.
 That’s insulting to the rest of the lodge.

 The worst case was a small lodge that only sent twelve people to NOAC.
 The lodge adviser gave each peron in the contingent ONE single special flap.
 To crazy collectors, that flap was immediately worth $100.00, and a couple of youth sold their’s by the end of NOAC.
 They weren’t patch collectors and decided they’d rather have 100.00 instead of a patch.
 Now say you’re a member of that lodge who was unable to go to NOAC.
 Wouldn’t you have liked to have a $100.00 gift, too?
 But no, you don’t get one.
 Why?
 (Responses) You don’t get one because your family couldn’t afford to send you to NOAC.